 How to Teach Your Child to Protect Themselves

-- Teach your child safety rules – Pattie Fitzgerald’s “Super Ten, Play-It-Safe Rules for Kids and Grown-Ups” at Safely Ever After provides a wonderful framework for teaching children safety rules in an empowering way.
+- Teach your child safety rules – The “Super 10 Rules” from Safely Ever After provide a wonderful framework for teaching children safety rules in an empowering way.

-- Quick tip – Code words can be empowering safety tools.
+- Code words can be empowering safety tools.
 For example, pick a family password for emergencies, such as sending another adult to pick your child up from school.
 Teach your child to ask for the code word when someone unexpected offers them a ride.
-If the person doesn’t know the code word, then the child knows to look for help, and that the person was not authorized by you.
+If the person does not know the code word, then the child knows to look for help, and that the person was not authorized by you.

 - Teach and use correct names for body parts – Though it makes some parents uncomfortable, it is vitally important to teach children anatomically correct names for private parts.